JacobFV/Scattered-AGI-Ideas/notes/README.md

 # Thoughts

+## 13 September 2020

+It's been a while since I've thought about AI.
+This past week I've been learning linear algebra.
+With this study, I have a language to mathematically describe the long term characteristics of affective systems or, if you will, hearts.
+Every eigenspace represents a desire and eigenvalues with modulii greator than one represent enduring passions while eigenvectors with modulii less than unity are transient affects.
+Although most of the system's trajectory will display complex behavior, with eigenvalue analysis, I hope to anticapate whether the "heart" wil have enduring love for humans or identify malevolent trends that are not transient.

 ## 5 September 2020

 [Action and Perception as Divergence Minimization](https://arxiv.org/abs/2009.01791) says it all.
 I still need to understand this paper more.
 I get the impression that Free Energy = D(P||Q) = Cross Entropy of Q under P - Entropy P. Free energy minimizaiton means increasing entropy but also decreasing cross entropy - decreasing the extra information required to "explain" true distributed events when the agent's model is Q.